-One of the more exciting developments over the past decade at the Urology Centers of Alabama has been the addition of Radiotherapy to the treatment options offered to patients with prostate cancer and other malignancies.ﾠ The construction of the Radiation Oncology department – The Van Scott Cancer Center – at the Homewood office in 2007 was the culmination of much effort on the part of the Urologists and Dr. Brian Larson, a Radiation Oncologist. ﾠDr Larson has practiced in Birmingham since 1991, at BMC Montclair, Trinity Medical Center, Grandview Medical Center, and BMC Princeton, as well as Medical Center East.
-By bringing state of the art equipment, including the latest in computer planning and treatment techniques to the facility, we are able to provide treatment for prostate cancer that is second to none.
-Radiation treatment for prostate cancer is one of the major treatment options available for patients.ﾠ The advantages of radiation include avoidance of major surgery, including the required hospitalization, anesthesia, and post-operative recovery period of surgery.ﾠﾠ Radiation treatment for prostate cancer has been used successfully for decades, but recent advances in technology have allowed an increase in the safe radiation dose achievable to the prostate, while minimizing the radiation effects on the normal tissues, such as the bladder, rectum, and pelvic bones.ﾠ This allows an improvement in cancer control, while reducing the side effects of the radiation treatments.
+One of the more exciting developments over the past decade at the Urology Centers of Alabama has been the addition of Radiotherapy to the treatment options offered to patients with prostate cancer and other malignancies.
+The construction of the Radiation Oncology department – The Van Scott Cancer Center – at the Homewood office in 2007 was the culmination of much effort on the part of the Urologists and Dr. Brian Larson, retired Radiation Oncologist.
+Dr. Lee Burnett and Dr. Elbert Duncan are now leading the Radiation Oncology team, which brings together state of the art equipment, including the latest in computer planning and treatment techniques to the facility, we are able to provide treatment for prostate cancer that is second to none.
+Radiation treatment for prostate cancer is one of the major treatment options available for patients.
+The advantages of radiation include avoidance of major surgery, including the required hospitalization, anesthesia, and post-operative recovery period of surgery.
+Radiation treatment for prostate cancer has been used successfully for decades, but recent advances in technology have allowed an increase in the safe radiation dose achievable to the prostate, while minimizing the radiation effects on the normal tissues, such as the bladder, rectum, and pelvic bones.
+This allows an improvement in cancer control, while reducing the side effects of the radiation treatments.

 Who will be involved in this procedure?